Is this program right for you?

 - Face-to-face classroom instruction on the University of Wisconsin-Madison campus

-- Take courses full-time to earn your certificate in 16 weeks; return for a second-year certificate option for more in-depth learning
+- Take courses full-time to earn your certificate in 16 weeks; option to return for a second-year certificate and more in-depth learning

 - Attend lectures and lab instruction